 Caribbean Poker Guide

-One of the most exciting poker games in casinos for players is Caribbean Poker.
+One of the most exciting poker games in casinos for players is Caribbean Poker (also known as Caribbean Stud Poker).
 This game is perfect for beginners looking to play poker that are not experienced with betting patterns and hand values.

 Some of the other features that make this type of Poker less complicated are the lack of bluffing opportunities, and that play is only valid between the dealer and each individual player.
 No player-versus-player action is present in this poker game.